kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 c uses `malloc` instead of new to assign memory in heap.
 ## 42. Types of Data Structures

-- Physical Data Structures
+- Physical Data Structures (defines how memory is organized / allocated)
-	- Array
+	- Array: Collection of contiguous memory locations (fixed size)
 	- Linked List
 - Logical Data Structures